-- Encryption should be the default position and applied at all stages of handling data, including in communication (local and internet), storage of data at rest, storage of keys, identification, access, as well as a secure boot process. - Data should be encrypted at the application layer using end-to-end security, cryptographic principles, and key management should be documented with the documents submitted to Health ICT for acceptance.
+- Encryption should be the default position and applied at all stages of handling data, including in communication (local and internet), storage of data at rest, storage of keys, identification, access, as well as a secure boot process. - Data should be encrypted at the application layer using end-to-end security, cryptographic principles, and key management should be documented with the documents submitted to Digital Health for acceptance.

-Compliance & Risk
+Compliance and Risk

 - Service providers are accountable for meeting the Australian Federal and NSW state government's legislative and mandated requirements for privacy, handling of data, contractual and ethical compliance, as well as for any misuse of collected personal data.
-If the data is compromised, disclosed, accessed or lost, the vendors must formally notify their client of the compromise and the impact as soon as possible. - The service provider must carry out an assessment of the risk of data being compromised, disclosed, accessed or lost.
-Likewise, an assessment of the consequences from regulatory, contractual and ethical perspective should be carried out. - Risk assessment must be conducted using the NSW risk management methodology and AS/NZS ISO31000:2018. - Service providers must have a Security Management Plan for the service provided.
+If the data is compromised, disclosed, inappropriately accessed or lost, the vendors must formally notify their client of the compromise and the impact as soon as possible. - The service provider must conduct an assessment of the risk of data being compromised, disclosed, inappropriately accessed, or lost.
+Likewise, an assessment of the consequences from regulatory, contractual, and ethical perspective should be conducted.
+Risk assessment must be conducted using the NSW risk management methodology and AS/NZS ISO31000:2018.

+• Service providers must have a Security Management Plan for the service provided.

-Secure Design & Updates
+Secure Design and Updates

-- Security by default: The service provider should ensure that the most secure, proven, well understood and securely updateable settings are applied before starting operations and during service's life time. - Secure updates: Trusted and transparent updates should only be provided by authorised parties and that the subscriber must be notified of the updates. - Implementation of Updates and Patches: Application of Updates and Patches must be implemented using the LHD Change Management procedure.
-No patch or update is to be applied without prior approval.

-- Time to Patch: Critical systems patches must be applied as soon as practicable after a risk assessment has been conducted and an Emergency Change Request approved.
-Non-critical patches, must be tested and applied within and agreed time frame after the release of the patch, no more than three months. - High-level secure baseline: A high level secure baseline should be applied when safety is at stake or safety can be materially impacted. - Safe and secure interactions: The Service provider must implement and validate safety principles, separately from security principles and provide documentation of the validation to the client. - Authentication of identities: Only Health ICT approved authentication mechanism of identities are to be applied.
+- Security by default: The service provider should ensure that the most secure, proven, well understood and securely updateable settings are applied before starting operations and during the life time of the service. - Secure updates: Trusted and transparent updates should only be provided by authorised parties and that the subscriber must be notified of the updates. - Implementation of Updates and Patches: Application of Updates and Patches must be implemented using the LHD Change Management procedure.
+No patch or update is to be applied without prior approval. - Time to Patch: Critical systems patches must be applied as soon as practicable after a risk assessment has been conducted and an Emergency Change Request approved.
+Non-critical patches must be tested and applied within an agreed time frame after the release of the patch.
+The agreed timeframes for patching are prescribed by the ACSC Essential Eight Maturity Model (refer to Patch Operating Systems and Patch Application mitigation strategies).Furthermore, the timeframes must correspond to the business criticality of service and the target Essential 8 maturity level (1,2 or 3) - High-level secure baseline: A high-level secure baseline should be applied when safety is at stake or safety can be materially impacted. - Safe and secure interactions: The Service provider must implement and validate safety principles, separately from security principles and provide documentation of the validation to the client. - Authentication of identities: Only Digital Health approved authentication mechanism of identities are to be applied.
 Where possible, the system must use the eHealth Active Directory (AD) or Lightweight Directory Access Protocol (LDAP) for account authentication.

-Monitoring & Functions
+Monitoring and Functions

-- Assurance: The Service Provider must have a maintenance plan for the entire life cycle for the systems and the Service Provider must provide end of life guarantees for vulnerabilities notifications, updates, patches and support. - Defined functions: The Service provider must ensure that the systems are only able to perform documented functions, particular for the service. - Secure interface points: The Service provider must document secure and non-secure interface points to reduce the risk of security breach. - Authentication of identities among themselves: System communications and authentication should use common technologies and applications.
+- Assurance: The Service Provider must have a maintenance plan for the entire life cycle for the systems and the Service Provider must provide end of life guarantees for vulnerabilities notifications, updates, patches, and support. - Defined functions: The Service provider must ensure that the systems are only able to perform documented functions, particular for the service. - Secure interface points: The Service provider must document secure and non- secure interface points to reduce the risk of security breach.

+Authentication of identities among themselves: System

+communications and authentication should use common technologies and applications.